-Those of us with a lot of trees in the landscape often wonder what to do with all the shade.
+Those of us with a lot of trees in the landscape often wonder what to do!

 What grows in the shade and are there other factors to consider, for example, are there special watering and soil conditions that are best for plants growing in a shade garden?

 The Southern Living® Plant Collection is here to help you make use of every inch of your landscape, including bringing life and color to the shade.

 Shade plants need water too.
 Just because these plants are out of the baking sun does not mean they require less water.
 When the shade is provided by a canopy of trees, the trees compete for the water and can consume the water needed for the other plants.
 Also, flower producing plants often reduce blooming if they don't receive sufficient amount of water.
 Ensure your shade garden has plenty of water by providing an inch and a half of water a week and in well-drained garden soil.
 To read our article When to Water, click here.